- Journals & Databases

 - Useful Websites

 - Video Streaming

 These collections provide instant access to scholarly research, journal articles and book reviews.
 They may be accessed 24/7 and each collection has its own help and guidance on the home page.

 Journal & Database Collections

-- Animation is an international, peer-reviwed journal.
-It brings together researach in fims and media studies, architecture, art and design, visual culture and creative practice.
+- Animation is an international, peer-reviewed journal.
+It brings together research in films and media studies, architecture, art and design, visual culture and creative practice.

 - Box of Broadcasts is an on demand TV and radio service for education.
 The academically-focused system enables you to record programmes from over 65 free-to-air channels, and search an extensive archive.
 Box of Broadcasts is intuitive and easy to use, so you may find you can start straight away.

-- Film and Television Literature Index covers the entire spectrum of film and television theory, preservation and restoration, writing, production, cinematography, technical aspects and reviews.
+- Film and Television Literature Index with Full Text covers the entire spectrum of film and television theory, preservation and restoration, writing, production, cinematography, technical aspects and reviews.